childishguytu0/SplitCam/README.md

 ## 📦 Installation (Simple & Clear)

-1. Download or clone this repository:
+1. Download or clone this repository.
 2. Extract the downloaded archive (if you used the ZIP version).
 3. Open the extracted folder.
 4. Run the installer: Setup.exe